tobiasdiez/todoist/README.md

 =====
 1. Export from toodledo as XML
 2. Install python 3.7 and required modules:
-   - BeautifulSoup
+   - BeautifulSoup: `pip install BeautifulSoup`
-   - lxml
+   - lxml: `pip install lxml`

      On Windows, download from https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml and then use `pip install <path to whl file>`.
 3. Run toodledo_to_todoist.py <xml_filename>
 4. Create a project in Todoist
 5. From the project screen, click the gear in the top right corner